 How It’s Affecting Online Security

 Hackers target people’s lack of awareness about scams.
 The result is that new scams have popped up in recent events.
-Infact, according to a report, as much as 4000+ domains related to Coronavirus have been bought since January 2020.
+In fact, according to a report, as much as 4000+ domains related to Coronavirus have been bought since January 2020.

-For example, a reported Android app which has been given the name “CovidLock” is claiming to give users real-time statistics and a heat map of the outbreak.
+For example, a reported Android app that has been given the name “CovidLock” is claiming to give users real-time statistics and a heat map of the outbreak.
 The malicious website lets you download the malicious app to your Android smartphone.
 Following the launch of the app and it receiving certain user-permissions, the app will lock you out to the phone.
 Your phone will remain locked and encrypted until you pay $100 in Bitcoin.

-Another example of phishing scam is tricking users into visiting malicious links.
-Emails are going out impersonating Centers for Disease Control and Prevention (CDC) that claim to contain up-to-date information about the virus.
+Another example of a phishing scam is tricking users into visiting malicious links.
+Emails are going out impersonating the Centers for Disease Control and Prevention (CDC) that claim to contain up-to-date information about the virus.
 The email contains a link that appears to be cdc.gov domain but is masked.
 The link actually takes you to a different domain the attacker has bought and setup.

 You may also come across links on social media that appear to be announcements from health organizations or a PDF that appears to contain helpful information to prevent infection.
 Avoid clicking on such links that may be engineered to look authentic.
-Instead, visit CDC or World Health Organization’s (WHO) official website for news.
+Instead, visit CDC or the World Health Organization’s (WHO) official website for news.

 All such attempts are convincing enough that the average person may not notice the subtle differences, such as different domain name in the email address header.

 We urge you to take every step necessary to prevent any loss of data or damage to your system.
-Invest in a reliable Anti-Virus program that is capable to detecting and eliminating various high-level malware.
+Invest in a reliable Anti-Virus program that is capable of detecting and eliminating various high-level malware.
 And you must absolutely avoid clicking on links from unknown sources.

 FastestVPN has something to give you during this pandemic.
-Save 95% in discount when you use coupon code COVID19 on the Lifetime Plan.
-It means that you get a VPN that secures internet communication with military-grade encryption for lifetime.
+Save 95% in a discount when you use coupon code COVID19 on the Lifetime Plan.
+It means that you get a VPN that secures internet communication with military-grade encryption for a lifetime.